Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 ## 16.19.
 How to deploy signatures for "Send As", "Send On Behalf" etc.?
 The script only considers primary mailboxes, these are mailboxes added as separate accounts.
 This is the same way Outlook handles mailboxes from a signature perspective: Outlook can not handle signatures for non-primary mailboxes (added via "Open these additional mailboxes").

+If you want to deploy signatures for non-primary mailboxes, sett the parameter '`SignaturesForAutomappedAndAdditionalMailboxes`' to '`true`' to allow the script to detect automapped and additional mailboxes.
+Signatures can be deployed for these types of mailboxes, but they can not be set as default signatures due to technical restrictions in Outlook.

 If you want to deploy signatures for
-- non-primary mailboxes,
 - mailboxes you don't add to Outlook but just use an assigned "Send As" or "Send on Behalf" right by choosing a different "From" address,
-- or distribution lists, for which you use an assigned "Send As" or "Send on Behalf" right by choosing a different "From" address, create a group or e-mail address specific signature, where the group or the e-mail address does not refer to the mailbox or distribution group the e-mail is sent from, but rather the user or group who has the right to send from this mailbox or distribution group.
+- distribution lists, for which you use an assigned "Send As" or "Send on Behalf" right by choosing a different "From" address, create a group or e-mail address specific signature, where the group or the e-mail address does not refer to the mailbox or distribution group the e-mail is sent from, but rather the user or group who has the right to send from this mailbox or distribution group.

 An example: